Two-time Olympic champion Yuzuru Hanyu ready for worlds

-SAITAMA, Japan (AP) — Two-time Olympic champion Yuzuru Hanyu says he has recovered sufficiently from an ankle injury and is ready to compete for the title at the world figure skating championships.
+SAITAMA, Japan (AP) — Two-time Olympic champion Yuzuru Hanyu says he has recovered from an ankle injury and is ready to compete for the title at the world figure skating championships.

 “I’ve been in this position before where I came back from injury before the Olympics and that was valuable experience that will help.”